60dimension/IELTS-Vocabularies/Vocabulary02.md

 The helicopter crashed to earth nearby.

-Cruelty is a normal attribute of human behavior.
+Cruelty is a normal attribute of human behaviour.

 He lived to the ripe old age of 95.

-Eye color shows more than your genetic inheritance.
+Eye colour shows more than your genetic inheritance.

 I felt numb with horror.

 She disengaged the film advance mechanism on the camera.

-Pain acts as a natural defense mechanism.
+Pain acts as a natural defence mechanism.

 You might be taking drastic measures, and you've got to have the backbone to do that.